gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 \indent The code is similar^[There is a warning message produced by the default Tukey's code here related to the algorithms used to generate approximate p-values and then the CLD, but the results seem reasonable and just a few p-values seem to vary in the second or third decimal points.] to the previous example focusing on the ``Condition`` variable for the 21 pairs to compare.
-To make these results easier to read and generally to make all the results with seven groups easier to understand, we can sort the levels of the explanatory based on the values in the response, using something like the the means or medians of the responses for the groups.
+To make these results easier to read and generally to make all the results with seven groups easier to understand, we can sort the levels of the explanatory based on the values in the response, using something like the means or medians of the responses for the groups.
 This does not change the analyses (the $F$-statistic and all pair-wise comparisons are the same), it just sorts them to be easier to discuss.
 Note that it might change the baseline group so would impact the reference-coded model even though the fitted values are the same.
 Specifically, we can use the ``reorder`` function \index{\texttt{reorder}} based on the mean using something like ``reorder(FACTORVARIABLE, RESPONSEVARIABLE, FUN = mean)``, with our pipe and `mutate` functions used to modify the ``Condition`` variable.
 I like to put this "reordered" factor into a new variable so I can always go back to the other version if I want it but you could also re-write the original version with this modification -- this only impacts the underlying order of the factor levels, not the entries for the observations themselves.
 The code here creates ``Condition2`` and checks the levels for it and the original ``Condition`` variable, which shows the change in the order of the levels of the two factor variables:

 ```r